-- "Highest risk.
-Seek expert help" is stated if the report identifies a designation that includes either 'natural' or 'mixed world heritage site'. - Assess for Critical Habitat' is stated if the report identifies a Strict Nature Reserve, Wilderness Area or National Park as coded by IUCN protected area categories ia, ib and it. - "Assess for blodiversity risk" is stated if the report identifies any other type of protected area.
+- 'Highest risk.
+Seek expert help' is stated if the report identifies a designation that includes either 'natural' or 'mixed world heritage site'. - 'Assess for Critical Habitat' is stated if the report identifies a Strict Nature Reserve, Wilderness Area or National Park as coded by IUCN protected area categories Ia, Ib and II. - · Assess for biodiversity risk is stated if the report identifies any other type of protected area.